KomodoPlatform/developer-docs/docs/basic-docs/komodo-api/crosschain.md

 **migrate_converttoexport rawtx dest_symbol**

-- The method `migrate_converttoexport` provides an alternative method to the user if they desire to create a customized burn transaction.
-It converts a given transaction to a burn transaction.
+The `migrate_converttoexport` method allows the user to create a customized burn transaction (as opposed to a fully automated burn transaction).
+This method converts a given transaction to a burn transaction.

-- It adds proof data to the transaction, extracts the transaction vouts, calculates their vaules and burns the value by sending it to an `OP_RETURN` vout which is added to the created transaction.
+The method adds proof data to the transaction, extracts the transaction vouts, calculates their value, and burns the value by sending it to an opreturn vout.
+This vout is then added to the created transaction.
+(An opreturn vout cannot be spent at a later date, and therefore funds sent to an opreturn vout are permanently burnt.)

-- The other returned value - `payouts` is used in the next method that must be executed: `migrate_createimporttransaction`.
+The other returned value, `payouts`, is used in the `migrate_createimporttransaction` method.

-- It is the responsibility of the caller to fund and sign the returned burn transaction using the methods [fundrawtransaction](../komodo-api/rawtransactions.html#fundrawtransaction) and [signrawtransaction](../komodo-api/rawtransactions.html#signrawtransaction).
+The caller of the method bears the responsibility to fund and sign the returned burn transaction using the methods [fundrawtransaction](../komodo-api/rawtransactions.html#fundrawtransaction) and [signrawtransaction](../komodo-api/rawtransactions.html#signrawtransaction).

-- The signed burn transaction must be broadcasted to the <!-- FIXME destination chain ? --> source chain using the [sendrawtansaction](../komodo-api/rawtransactions.html#sendrawtransaction) method.
+The signed burn transaction must be broadcast to the <!-- FIXME destination chain ? --> source chain using the [sendrawtansaction](../komodo-api/rawtransactions.html#sendrawtransaction) method.

 ::: warning Limitations

-- The method `migrate_converttoexport` supports only coins (tokens are not supported).
+- The <b>migrate_converttoexport</b> method supports only coins (tokens are not supported).
-- The burn transaction has to be stored in the import transaction's `OP_RETURN` vout.
-As its size is limited to `10,001` bytes, it is recommended to limit the burn transaction's size to 30% of the `OP_RETURN` object.
+- The burn transaction must be stored in the import transaction's opreturn vout.
+Because an opreturn's data size is limited to 10,001 bytes, we recommend that the user limit the burn transaction's size to 30% of the opreturn object.

 :::